nerdyman/react-image-turntable/CONTRIBUTING.md

 - Commits use the [Conventional Commits](https://conventionalcommits.org/) standard
 - pnpm to manage dependencies
 - [fnm](https://github.com/Schniz/fnm) or [nvm](https://github.com/nvm-sh/nvm) to manage Node.js versions
-- Prettier & EditorConfig for code style
+- EditorConfig and Biome for formatting
-- ESLint for quality
+- Biome for linting
 - Husky for Git hooks

 ## Getting Started